imbue11235/humanize/README.md

 #### Switching locales

-To use a different locale with `humanize`, simply import the locale you need, and register it with the manager.
+To use a different locale with `humanize`, simply import the locale you need, and register it.
 To view a list of currently available locales, see [built-in locales](#built-in-locales).

 ```go